Troubleshooting Slow Jenkins Builds: Common Bottlenecks and Solutions

 - Dynamic Agents (e.g., Kubernetes or EC2 Agents): While setup takes slightly longer, these agents ensure resources are scaled precisely when needed, avoiding long queues during peak times.

-Best Practice: For dynamic scaling, ensure the launch time for a new agent is significantly faster than the time it takes for a job to time out in the queue.
+Best Practice: For dynamic scaling, ensure the launch time for a new agent is comfortably faster than the time it takes for a job to time out in the queue.
 If agent provisioning takes 10 minutes, but jobs only wait 3 minutes, scaling won't help the immediate bottleneck.

 - Analyze Logs: Determine which pipeline step consumes the most time.